M-usamashahid/Express-Passport/README.md

 # Express-Structure
-its the basic and best distributed structure for a big app using Node - Express - MongoDB - Mongoose - Jquery - EJS .
+its the basic and best distributed structure using Node - Express - MongoDB - Mongoose - Jquery - EJS .